newtonjin/phyper/README.md

 // ANY *                                → catch-all 200 empty (never 404, game chokes on 404s)
 ```

 The catalog patching is the slick part.
 The original `catalog.json` has URLs pointing to `resource.hyperheroes.net`.
 When the game requests it, the server intercepts and rewrites every URL on the fly to `http://<PUBLIC_HOST>:3000/...`.
-No need to touch the APK's copy (though `build.ps1` does that too as a fallback).
+No need to touch the APK's copy (though I have a recompiled and signed .apk that I changed the IPs manually, you will see just scrolling down a little).

 ---